 Sukhumvit, Khaosan & RCA: Bangkok’s best nightlife areas.
 Of course there are a lot of other happening spots in Thailand’s capital and I have barely mentioned BKK’s three red-light districts here.

-Some other great nightlife areas in Bangkok include Ratchada Soi 4 (almost 100% Thai bars and clubs) Huai Kwang area (get off Huai Kwang MRT station exit 4, not just BKK’s soapy massage capital but also lots of laid back local bars like Huai Kwang Terrace and The Park) and Ramkhamhaeng area (BKK’s main student area, check out the Sois to the southern end of Rajamangala Football Stadium for the best venues).
+Some other great nightlife hotspots in Bangkok include Ratchada Soi 4 (almost 100% Thai bars and clubs) Huai Kwang area (get off Huai Kwang MRT station exit 4, not just BKK’s soapy massage capital but also lots of laid back local bars like Huai Kwang Terrace and The Park) and Ramkhamhaeng area (BKK’s main student area, check out the Sois to the southern end of Rajamangala Football Stadium for the best venues).

 - See also: 5 Best Nightlife Hotels in Bangkok